 All higher institutions reserve the right to determine which hours they will accept from another institution.
 The transferability of hours you earn at L'esprit Academy is at the complete discretion of the institution to which you transfer.
 If the hours that you earn at L'esprit Academy are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your program.

 Readmission

 Campus Management will evaluate the student's application to determine eligibility for readmission.
-Students seeking readmission after being out of school for more than three (3) years will need to start the program over.

 To be eligible for readmission to the most recent L'esprit Academy campus the student attended, the student must meet the following readmission requirements: